Russia says drugs found on Greenpeace ship, plans new charges

-MOSCOW (Reuters) - Russian investigators said on Wednesday they had found drugs aboard a Greenpeace ship used in a protest against offshore Arctic drilling and would press new charges against some of the 30 people being held for alleged piracy.
+MOSCOW, Oct 9 (Reuters) - Russian investigators said on Wednesday they found drugs aboard a Greenpeace ship that was used in a protest against offshore Arctic drilling and would press new charges against some of the 30 people being held for alleged piracy.

-Greenpeace Russia mocked the accusation.
-“The Investigative Committee ‘found’ narcotics.
-We are waiting for it to find an atomic bomb and a striped elephant,” it said on Twitter.
-“This is possible in Russia these days and can hardly surprise anybody.”

 It also said investigators were trying to establish which of those being held were responsible for what it called attempts to ram coast guard boats, endangering the lives of their crew.